Infragistics/livewire/readme.md

 ## Features
 1. **Multiple Formats**: Supports both [AsciiDoc](http://www.methods.co.nz/asciidoc/) and [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)

-2. **Easy to find files**: Once you save your file, the name appears in the bar at the bottom of the window.
-If you click on the bar an Explorer/Finder window will open with the file selected.
+2. **Easy to find files**: Double-click on the file name in the tab and an Explorer/Finder window will appear with the file selected.

 3. **Global Shortcut**: For an easy way to return back to Livewire, just press `CTRL + F12` (or `CMD + F12` on a Mac) to bring the Livewire window to focus and on top of all windows.